-Pneumatic seals are a device that restricts the escape of air or the entrance of foreign materials in a pneumatic application such as a cylinder.
-Pneumatic Seals are designed for low operating pressure.
-Pneumatic Seals are vital in machinery.
-Pneumatic Seals may be used for rotary and reciprocating motion.
+Pneumatic seals are unique because this device restricts the escape of air and foreign matter from entering a pneumatic application like a cylinder.
+These devices are designed for low operating pressure and are essential to various types of machinery.
+Pneumatic seals can be used for rotary and reciprocation motion.
 Pneumatic cylinders typically demand higher operating speeds and lower friction pneumatic seals.

-Common pneumatic seals include: rod seals, piston seals, symmetrical seals, V-Rings, wipers, rotary shaft seals, wear rings, static seals, back-up rings, o-rings, buffer rings, u-cups and gaskets.
-Pneumatic seals can be single or double acting.
-Single acting pneumatic seals are used for one axial direction only.
-Double acting pneumatic seals are used in both directions for a reciprocating motion.
-Pneumatic seals can be made of a variety of materials: Polyurethane, Nitrile, FPM/Fluorocarbon Rubber, Silicone, EPDM and some PTFE.
+Common pneumatic seals include piston seals, V-rings, wipers, symmetrical seals, rotary shaft seals, wear rings, static seals, buffer rings, back-up rings, u-cups, gaskets, and even an O-ring.
+Depending on your needs, pneumatic seals can be single or double acting.
+The single-acting pneumatic seals are only used for one axial direction.
+The double-acting pneumatic seals are used in both directions for a reciprocating motion.
+These seals can be made of polyurethane, FPM/Fluorocarbon rubber, nitrile, silicone, EPDM, and some PTFE.

 Rod Seals are the most critical seals in a hydraulic cylinder.
 Rod Seals are radial internal seals.
 Rod Seals are press-fit into a housing bore with the sealing lip contacting the shaft.
 Rod Seals are also referred to as shaft seals sometimes.
 Rod Seal failure could result in fluid leakage.
 Special care should be shown in selecting the best Rod Seal for your sealing application.
 Rod Seals act as a dynamic seal along its inner diameter and static along its outer diameter.
 Rod Seals are affected by changes to the rod surface and fluid temperatures.
 Rod Seals often see the highest pressure variation.
 Rod Seals are often the decisive factor in the function of a hydraulic cylinder.